 By 1908 one could purchase the cloth-bound thin-paper titles for 2s./6d. a volume, and also, for 3s./6d. the leather-bound thin-paper titles.
-Several more opulent and larger format bindings of what were most likely the original series (issued by Vizetelly and Unwin) were also available, with top of the line being a full vellum bound 6s. version of the series.
+Several more opulent and larger format bindings of what was most likely the original series (issued by Vizetelly and Unwin) were also available, with the top of the line being a full vellum bound 6s. edition of the series.

 Thin-paper volumes of the Mermaid Series had jackets most likely from their initial publication in 1903.
-Copies below are on undated books, but given the other titles advertised on the jackets the books were printed in the 1919-1925 time range.
+The jackets shown below are on undated books, but given the other titles advertised on the jackets, the books were printed in the 1919-1925 time range.

 This copy of Volume 2 of Philip Massinger’s Plays was most likely printed around 1919.
 The dust jackets for the Mermaid Series are generic with no printing on the jacket to indicate the book beneath.
 Instead, an oval is cut from the jacket spine to reveal the book’s title.
 Price (5/- net) is indicated on the spine as is the series name.
 The T. Fisher Unwin imprint is included on the jacket spine.
 The series name is indicated on the jacket front surrounded by a leafy design.
 Additional Unwin titles are advertised on the jacket flap.